-The Film Study Center's video collection now includes more than 27,000 DVDs, more than 2,000 Blu-ray discs, and nearly 6,000 VHS tapes, with new titles added almost daily.
+The Film Study Center's video collection now includes nearly 40,000 DVDs, over 4,000 Blu-ray discs, nearly 6,000 VHS tapes, and hundreds of LaserDiscs, with new titles added almost daily.
 It spans the history of cinema and includes work from over 160 countries.
 It also includes nearly 3,000 items from the field of television.

 Please visit our Access & Circulation page for information on borrowing media from the video collection.
 Faculty are encouraged to visit our Curricular Support page for information on using Film Study Center media to support Yale courses.